ganelson/inform-evolution/proposals/0009-dialogue-sections.md

 	Galatea: Maybe!
 I don't yet have a good understanding of object permanence!

-`Immediately before` is, of course, impossible, and is rejected with a problem.
+(`Immediately before` is, of course, impossible.)

+#### The requiring clause for a cue

+Consider this beat:

+	(about the Zeppelin)

+	Hans: "See our prodigious rate of climb, Ludwig!"

+	Ludwig: "Jawohl, Hans."

+There would not be much point in performing this beat unless Ludwig and Hans were within earshot of the player, because none of the lines could actually be spoken, and so it would complete silently.

+Because of that, each beat has a list of "required speakers", and the director when in active mode will only select a beat for performance if all of those speakers are present (more exactly, if the player can hear them).

+By default, the required speakers are all those whose names explicitly appear as speakers of lines within the beat.
+But if that is not what the author wants, the cue can be more explicit:

+	(about the Zeppelin; requiring Hans)

+	Hans: "See our prodigious rate of climb, Ludwig!"

+		Ludwig: "Jawohl, Hans."

+This beat can now play even if Hans is not there, though of course he would then receive no reply.

+When the director is in passive mode, this list is ignored, though it can still be accessed using the phrase `list of speakers required by (B - dialogue beat)` (see above).

+The original draft of this proposal had a more complicated algorithm for determining the required speaker list, but it seems better for the author to have to write explicitly what's wanted in any case of possible doubt.

-#### (5) Supplying properties for beats
+#### Supplying properties as clauses for a cue

 The name of a property which a `dialogue beat` can have (an either-or property, or conceivably a value of an enumerated property) can be a cue sentence all by itself.
 In particular, this means that:

 - The cue `(Recurring.)` gives the beat the `recurring` property.
-This means that it can be performed only once, or rather, that it will not be considered for performance if it has the `performed` property.
+This means that it can be performed more than once.

 - The cue `(Spontaneous.)` gives the beat the `spontaneous` property.
 A spontaneous beat can be chosen by the director, when the director is active and looking for conversations to start, even if it has no `about` subjects.
-(See below.)

 But note that new properties for dialogue beats can also be created with regular Inform sentences like: